fredneedsausername/GateKeeper/DESIGN-DOCUMENT.md

 # Solution

+## Timezone management

+There is no timezone management in the whole application.
+It is assumed that every shipyard is in the same timezone.

 ## Stack

 It's important to choose the right stack for the job.
 This robust and modern combination ensures a smooth user experience without sacrificing development speed.